Energy Efficiency Tips

 - Set your water heater to 120 degrees (or to 140 degrees, if your dishwasher does not pre-heat water).
 Each 10 degree reduction in water temperatures can save you 3-5%* in energy costs.
 When doing laundry, use the cold setting for both washing and rinsing.

 - Install high-performances shower heads and faucet aerators in all sinks to save energy costs while efficiently heating water and maintaining pressure.
-Reduced cost showerheads are available through Energy Trust of Oregon.
+Efficient shower heads are available at participating retailers in Oregon with instant discounts provided by Energy Trust of Oregon.

 No cost energy saving tips

 - Adjust vents to keep specific rooms in your home at a desired temperature.
 Heat rises, so you may want to partially close upstairs vents.
 Do not close more than one or two vents in an average sized house.
 Restricting airflow too much can shorten the life of your furnace.

 - Use kitchen, bath and other ventilating fans only as long as needed to vent moisture or fumes, especially in winter.
 In just one hour, these fans can blow away a houseful of warm air.